Skip to main content

 Get a flags value with the bits of a flag with the given name set.

-This method will return None if name is empty or doesn’t
+This method will return None if name is empty or doesn’t correspond to any named flag.

-Sourcepub const fn intersects(&self, other: Self) -> bool
+pub const fn is_empty(&self) -> bool

 pub const fn intersects(&self, other: Self) -> bool

-Whether any set bits in a source flags value are also set in a target flags value.
+Whether any set bits in other are also set in self.

 pub const fn contains(&self, other: Self) -> bool

-Whether all set bits in a source flags value are also set in a target flags value.
+Whether all set bits in other are also set in self.

-Sourcepub fn remove(&mut self, other: Self)
+pub fn insert(&mut self, other: Self)

 pub fn remove(&mut self, other: Self)

-This method is not equivalent to self & !other when other has unknown bits set.
+This method is not equivalent to self & !other when other has unknown bits set. remove won’t truncate other, but the ! operator will.

 pub fn toggle(&mut self, other: Self)

-The bitwise exclusive-or (^) of the bits in two flags values.
+The bitwise exclusive-or (^) of the bits in self and other.

 pub fn set(&mut self, other: Self, value: bool)